Atlantic City Mafia: Crimes, Drugs, & History

 Even before the passage of the Eighteenth Amendment, Johnson was already raking in the public goodwill for his decision to let Atlantic City establishments serve alcohol on Sundays, which was outlawed in most American states – including Johnson’s own New Jersey.
 The move caused an instant boost in tourism.

-In writing of the development and production of Boardwalk Empire, The New York Timesquotes the real Nucky Johnson as refusing to deny or apologize for the “whiskey, wine, women, song and slot machines” he provided, reasoning that the only reason he was so profitable is because there was such a wave of demand for what he was selling.4
+In writing of the development and production of Boardwalk Empire, The New York Times quotes the real Nucky Johnson as refusing to deny or apologize for the “whiskey, wine, women, song and slot machines” he provided, reasoning that the only reason he was so profitable is that there was such a wave of demand for what he was selling.4

 Johnson wasn’t exaggerating.
 Between 1926 and 1933 (the year Prohibition came to an end), around 40 percent of all the illegal alcohol brought into the United States came ashore in, or near, Atlantic City.5 Criminal elements were over the moon, but even legitimate businesses enjoyed themselves.
 Atlantic City’s hotel industry threw its support behind Johnson’s reinvention of what had once been a family-oriented summer beach town, making the most of the tourists, big spenders, conventions, and parties that would eschew other New Jersey resorts and instead come to the boardwalk.